Troubleshooting virtual machine network connection issues

 8. Verify that the virtual machine portgroup is configured with the correct VLAN id and check the switchports connected to vmnics allowing that tagged vlan traffic, for reference Sample configuration of virtual switch VLAN tagging (VST Mode) (broadcom.com)

-Note: ESXi does not log VM connectivity or communication (outside of port or physical link failures seen at the host level), so it is important to perform the troubleshooting steps in this article during the time you are experiencing the issue to be able to determine the cause.
+Note: ESXi does not log VM connectivity or communication (outside of port or physical link failures seen at the host level), so it is important to perform the troubleshooting steps in this article during the time the issue is taking place to be able to determine the cause.

 Additional Information

 Note: If connection to the default gateway is successful, but connections to other subnets are unsuccessful, then there is an issue in routing/Layer 3.
-Please contact your network team to determine why the Layer 3 connections are failing.
+Please contact the network team of your organization to determine why the Layer 3 connections are failing.

 For more information, see: